sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-edit-customer/cp-mobile-dev-kit-edit-customer.md

 [OPTION BEGIN [iOS]]

 Re-launch the app on your device, you may asked to authenticate with passcode or Touch ID.
-You will see a _Confirmation_ pop-up, click **OK**.
+You will see a _Confirmation_ pop-up, tap **OK**.

 Tap **Customer List**, tap one of the available customer record,  you will then navigate to Customer detail page.
 Tap **Edit**..